 Sector financing strategies that incorporate financial data on all 3Ts (taxes, tariffs and transfers), as well as estimates for non-tariff household expenditure, and realistic estimates for all costs categories (including costs for building new WASH infrastructure and costs for governance and sector capacity strengthening), are critical components of effective sector planning in the medium and longer term.
 They are critical both to domestic accountability, and to the governments’ capacity to hold external support agencies accountable and vice versa.More information

-- For discussion of aid and development effectiveness, familiarizing SWA partners with concepts, terminology and good practice so that all partners have the confidence to improve the efficiency, effectiveness and economy of domestic and aid sources of finance for WASH.
+- Discussion of aid and development effectiveness, familiarizing SWA partners with concepts, terminology and good practice so that all partners have the confidence to improve the efficiency, effectiveness and economy of domestic and aid sources of finance for WASH.

-- For peer monitoring of development effectiveness, including the use of resources, to help governments and development partners better understand the situation in each country and to propose specific solutions in each case.
+- Ppeer monitoring of development effectiveness, including the use of resources, to help governments and development partners better understand the situation in each country and to propose specific solutions in each case.

-- For dialogue on constraints identified within partner organizations to the adoption of the behaviours.
+- Dialogue on constraints identified within partner organizations to the adoption of the behaviours.

-- To encourage and support countries in documenting their journeys towards greater development impact and sharing experiences.
+- Encouragement and support to countries in documenting their journeys towards greater development impact and sharing experiences.

 Ultimately, achieving these Collaborative Behaviours requires changes in approach and risk taking by individual SWA partners.
 Commitment of stakeholders throughout the sector to do things better and differently is a critical.